 Reading Drag and Drop Items

 Read the problem and the directions.
-Answer choices are read as: "a box containing XXXX, a box containing XXXX, a box containing XXXXX, a box containing the number XXXXX."
+Answer choices are read as: "a box containing XXXX, a box containing XXXX, a box containing the number XXXXX."

 For specific item type and structure check the appropriate section in this document.